solidi/writing/75-the-hot-wheels-kid-powered-trains-and-planes-part-1.md

 ## Dreaming into Beautiful Trainsets

-Once dreaming into his [Lionel catalogs as a child](https://www.nytimes.com/2006/06/06/business/06loomis.html), Bernie would leave Mattel and settle at [General Mills Kenner](https://en.wikipedia.org/wiki/Kenner_Products), his second toy company, which became the largest for a brief time.
+ONCE DREAMING INTO his [Lionel catalogs as a child](https://www.nytimes.com/2006/06/06/business/06loomis.html), Bernie would leave Mattel and settle at [General Mills Kenner](https://en.wikipedia.org/wiki/Kenner_Products), his second toy company, which became the largest for a brief time.

 ![From the Cincinnati Post, October 1971.](images/75-22.jpeg)